You may wish to see an introductory page to this section first.

 Details of the decorative band

 The floor mosaics were made after riots broke out at the Hippodrome in 532.
 They caused a major fire which destroyed Hagia Sophia and most of the imperial palace.
-The decorative band surrounding the central part of the mosaic does not depart from traditional patterns and it is relatively plain when compared with those of previous centuries (see a mosaic at the Museum of Tripoli in Libya - it opens in another window).
+The decorative band surrounding the central part of the mosaic does not depart from traditional patterns and it is relatively plain when compared with those of previous centuries (e.g. a a mosaic at the Museum of Tripoli in Libya).

 Heads of men in the decorative band; that on the left was found in another part of the courtyard

 Heads of men which occasionally interrupt the acanthus scrollwork can be seen in other earlier mosaics.
-They often represented the Four Seasons or sea creatures (see a mosaic from Antioch at the Louvre Museum in Paris or a mosaic at the Museum of Gaziantep - they open in another window).
+They often represented the Four Seasons or sea creatures (see a mosaic from Antioch at the Louvre Museum in Paris or a mosaic at the Museum of Gaziantep).

 While the band does not depart from tradition the area it surrounds has some elements of novelty:

 it is occupied by a series of unrelated subjects/scenes on a plain white background.
 They are arranged in three strips with occasionally some subjects (e.g. palm trees) occupying two strips.
-Ancient mosaicists in general had horror vacui (fear of empty space) and they used many ways to frame the central scenes (e.g. Mosaic of Zeus and Ganymedes at the Museum of Thysdrus in Tunisia and a mosaic on a white background at Aquileia - they open in another window).
+Ancient mosaicists in general had horror vacui (fear of empty space) and they used many ways to frame the central scenes (e.g. Mosaic of Zeus and Ganymedes at the Museum of Thysdrus in Tunisia and a mosaic on a white background at Aquileia), but a mosaic at Villa del Casale in Sicily shows isolated animals on a white background.

 Date palm trees were a Christian symbol for Resurrection/Eternal Life and they can be seen next to saints in mosaics of the Vth century (e.g. at the Arian Baptistery of Ravenna), but the palm trees shown above are void of any hidden meaning.

-Emperor Justinian (St. Justinian for the Eastern Orthodox Christians) was the Head of the Church.
+Emperor Justinian was the Head of the Church.
 He endorsed the appointments of bishops by local constituencies including those of the Patriarchs of Rome and Constantinople.
 He placed his monogram on the decoration of churches.
 At S. Vitale in Ravenna in a mosaic next to the altar he was portrayed more as a church leader than as a military commander.
-The decoration of the courtyard does not have any references to Justinian's religious role; instead some mythological creatures are depicted in isolation, without showing the hero/god to whom they are usually associated.
+The decoration of the courtyard does not have any references to Justinian's religious role; instead some mythological creatures are depicted in isolation, without showing the Pagan hero/god to whom they are usually associated (e.g. Bellerophon) to avoid the charge of impiety, yet indicating that interest for the ancient tales was not entirely gone away.

 Domestic life subjects

-(above) Hoop rolling (enhanced contrast); (below) animals peacefully grazing
+(above) Hoop rolling around the "metae" of a circus (enhanced contrast); (below) peacefully grazing animals

 The image used as background for this page shows a detail of the mosaic depicting an elephant.